Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Data models

-You can find the data models consumed and returned by the Community API's services beneath the "core" namespace accompanying a particular platform feature.
-The convention for "core" namespaces is EPiServer.Social.{Feature-Name}.Core.
+Data models consumed and returned by the Community API's services are found under the "core" namespace for each platform feature, following the convention EPiServer.Social.{Feature-Name}.Core.
 For example:

 • EPiServer.Social.Comments.Core